34th Infantry Division (United States): Commanders

+Second activation

+The 34th Infantry Division was reactivated on 10 February 1991 (the fiftieth anniversary of its federal activation for World War II) as a National Guard division for Minnesota and Iowa by, in effect, redesignating the 47th Infantry Division as the 34th Infantry Division, a process known as "reflagging."
+However, for historical purposes, the Department of the Army's Center of Military History does not recognize any lineal continuity between the headquarters of the 47th Infantry Division and the second activation of the headquarters of the 34th Infantry Division.
+Instead, the lineage of the 34th Infantry Division's headquarters is perpetuated by the headquarters of the 34th Infantry Brigade.
+At that point, the division transitioned into a medium division, with a required strength of 18,062 soldiers.

 Twenty-first century

 Shortly after its rebirth in 1991, the division began a process of reorganization and change that has continued to the present.
-One of the most significant developments was transformation from its old brigade structure into brigade combat teams and the broadening of its multi-state base.
-The Arden Hills-based 34th Red Bull Infantry Division provides command and control for 23,000 Citizen-Soldiers in eight different states.
-In Minnesota the 34th ID includes the 1st Armored Brigade Combat Team, 34th Combat Aviation Brigade, 84th Troop Command and the 347th Regional Support Group.
-Known as the Red Bulls, the 34th Infantry Division is capable of deploying its Main Command Post, Tactical Command Post, and Division Headquarters and Headquarters Battalion to provide command and control for Army brigades.
+One of the most significant developments was transformation from its old brigade structure into brigade combat teams and the broadening of its base into eight different states.
+In Minnesota, the 34th ID includes the 1st Armored Brigade Combat Team, 34th Combat Aviation Brigade, and the 347th Regional Support Group (previously the 47th then 34th Division Support Command).
+The 34th Infantry Division is capable of deploying its Main Command Post, Tactical Command Post, and Division Headquarters and Headquarters Battalion to provide command and control for Army brigades.